w3cping/blog-posts/privacy-anti-patterns.md

 The Importance of Privacy in Standards
 ---
-In conclusion, our goal in this post is to highlight the critical role standards play in protecting Web privacy, and thus confidence in the Web as an information an application platform in general.
-Web standards can either play an invaluable role in building a "private by default" platform we can be proud of, or it can take the form of a mass of privacy-risking functionality that implementers need to mutate, violate and deviate from to keep users private and protected.
+The goal in this post is to highlight the critical role standards play in protecting privacy on the Web, and thus confidence in the Web platform general generally.
+Web standards can either help build a "private by default" platform we can be proud of, or Web standards can normalize privacy-harming functionality and hope that implementers will mutate, violate and deviate from those standards to keep users protected.

-The three anti-patterns described above are a significant part of how the Web wound up in its problematic, frequently privacy-harming state.
+The three anti-patterns described play a significant part in how the Web wound up in its current problematic, frequently privacy-harming state.
 Fixing these anti-patterns is a necessary part of building a humane, privacy respecting Web.